rage/java-programming/data/part-8/2-hash-map.md

 ```

 <!-- Yllä oleva hajautustaulu käyttää avaimena `String`-oliota.
 Laajennetaan esimerkkiä siten, että hakemistoon lisätään kaksi kirjaa, `"Järki ja tunteet"` ja `"Ylpeys ja ennakkoluulo"`. -->
 The hash map above uses a`String` object as a key.
-Let's expand the example so that two books are added to the directory, `"Sense and Sensibility"` and `"Pride and prideAndPrejudice"`.
+Let's expand the example so that two books are added to the directory, `"Sense and Sensibility"` and `"Pride and Prejudice"`.

 <!-- ```java
 Book jarkiJaTunteet = new Book("Järki ja tunteet", 1811, "...");